We push the limits of optical spectroscopy.

 Hayden is from Niagara on the Lake, Ontario.
 He first joined the FLL group in his 3rd year at Western University as a volunteer student and became acquainted with electromagnetic modeling of metallic nanostructures.
 He is presently pursing his 4th year thesis project in the FLL group on "Tailoring the optical properties of plasmonic nanostructures through rational design".
 In his spare time he enjoys learning the Japanese language and playing squash.

 Mohammadali comes from Tehran, the capital city of Iran.
 In 2010, he received a B. Sc. degree in Chemistry from the Shahid Beheshti University-SBU (Formerly known as the National University of Iran).
 Then, he moved to Canada in 2011 to pursue his graduate studies.
 He joined FLL group as a master student in 2011 and he transferred to Ph.D. in 2012.
 He finished his Ph.D in 2015 at FLL group in the Department of Chemistry of Western University with specialization in Analytical and Materials Chemistry.
 During this time, his research was focused on design and fabrication of integrated plasmonic platforms for ultra-sensitive molecular and biomolecular detections.
 His research was bridging the disciplines of physical chemistry, engineering, and biology.
 He collaborated with scientists at Western Nanofabrication Facility and Robarts research Institute to tackle biological problems using advanced spectroscopy and microscopy.
 In his down time, he enjoys playing music specifically Daf (Iranian Frame Drum) and different sports in particular volleyball and tennis.
-Mohammadali currently works as a post-doctoral fellow in FLL group.
+Mohammadali is currently an application scientist at Science For Researcgh (SFR).

 Alexandre Garreau comes from Angers, France.
 In 2008, He graduated in Physics, specialization "nanosciences, nanophysics, and nanotechnologies", at the University of Nantes in 2010.
 In October 2013, he obtained a PhD in physics "Design of luminescent organic nanowires and transition-metal clusters compounds-based hybrid nanowires".
 In August 2014, he joined the FLL team at Western as a postdoctoral fellow.
 His research focused on the local study of plasmonic surfaces by Near-field Scanning Optical Microscopy (NSOM).